Preparing for a Post-Brexit New Commercial Environment

 - Think through your supply chain from the source and identify direct or indirect touch points with the EU.

-- Understand what the new rules will mean for each of the touch points by using the Government checker tool and the EU Readiness Notices.
+- Understand what the new Free Trade Agreement will mean for each of the touch points by using the Government Brexit checker tool and the EU Readiness Notices.
 They explain what you

 have to do to continue trading with EU partners as a business from outside the EU (a “third country”).